demo835/dc-events-back/READ.md

 ## DC-Events

 ### Description
-The purpose of the DC Events application is to
+The purpose of the DC Events application is to provide an easiy to use

 ### Features